memfault/interrupt/_posts/2024-01-31-practical_zephyr_dt.md

 Now we finally take a closer look at the Devicetree syntax and its files.
 We'll walk through it by creating our own Devicetree nodes.
 This section heavily borrows from existing documentation such as the [Devicetree specification](https://www.devicetree.org/specifications/), [Zephyr's Devicetree docs](https://docs.zephyrproject.org/latest/build/dts/index.html) and the [nRF Connect SDK Fundamentals lesson on Devicetree](https://academy.nordicsemi.com/topic/devicetree/).

 > **Note:** We won't explain _all_ syntactical aspects, but will focus on the most important ones.
 Have a look at the [Devicetree specification](https://www.devicetree.org/specifications/) for a full syntax description.
-Also, misplaced semicolons etc. will also be caught by the Devicetree compiler in the future, so we won't talk about trivial details.
+Also, misplaced semicolons, etc., will also be caught by the Devicetree compiler in the future, so we won't talk about trivial details.

 ### Node names, unit-addresses, `reg`, and labels